caddyserver/caddy/.github/CONTRIBUTING.md

 ### Improving documentation

 Caddy's documentation is available at [https://caddyserver.com/docs](https://caddyserver.com/docs).
-If you would like to make a fix to the docs, feel free to contribute at the [caddyserver/website](https://github.com/caddyserver/website) repository!
+If you would like to make a fix to the docs, please submit an issue here describing the change to make.

 Note that plugin documentation is not hosted by the Caddy website, other than basic usage examples.
 They are managed by the individual plugin authors, and you will have to contact them to change their documentation.